packnback/site/packnback.github.io/content/blog/work_begins.md

 to trust thier implementation is reliable, and to trust the privacy guarantees it offers.

-## Other tools
+# Other tools

-So now we have a list of features we would like, lets check what exists in the world today...
+So now we have a list of features we would like, let's check what exists in the world today.

 Project | Dedup | Write-only | Encryption | Secure keys | Pruning | Open source
 :--- | :---: | :---: | :---: | :---: | :---: | :---: